 NEW TO CAMP WILL?

-For new campers, an assessment must be completed by a parent/legal guardian prior to registering for Camp Will.
+For all new campers, an assessment must be completed by a parent/legal guardian prior to online registration for Camp Will (online registration typically opens in March).
 New campers must also be present during the assessment.
 Please call (615) 790-5719 ext.
-2033 for more information.
+2033 to schedule an appointment.
+Please note: Assessment appointments are available between 8:30am-3:30pm, Monday-Friday, and are scheduled around ongoing Therapeutics programs and events.

-In order to be eligible to participate in the Camp Will, campers must be between the ages of 6 through 23 (campers must be 6 years old before the start of camp) and a resident of Williamson County.
-Please note: If a camper turns 24 during Camp Will, that camper will be allowed to remain at Camp Will for the rest of the camp dates.
-After the last day of camp, the camper will then be aged out of the program.
+*If a camper turns 24 during Camp Will, that camper can remain at camp for the rest of the summer.
+After the last day of camp, that camper will then be aged out of the program.

-In order to provide a safe and fun experience, campers are divided into smaller groups (based on age).
-A head counselor oversees each group with the assistance of 3 counselors.
-The ratio is 2-3 campers for every 1 counselor.
-Campers must be able to function within a group setting.
+In order to provide a safe and fun experience, campers are divided into smaller groups (approximately 10-12 campers per group).
+Each group is staffed with 3-4 counselors.
+The ratio is 3-4 campers for every 1 counselor.
+Campers must be able to remain with their group.

 Please note: Campers who require a constant 1:1 may need more support than this camp structure can provide.
 If a camper requires 1:1 support, WCPR will gladly accommodate any qualified person or outside agency of the parent/guardian's choice.
 The additional support is at the parent/guardian's expense.

 Camp Will meets Monday-Friday from 9am-3pm.
 Camp Will 2023 dates and other information will be available sometime this upcoming winter.